mejsiejdev/calculator/README.md

 ## What is it?

-### This is a simple calculator app.
+### It is a simple calculator app.

-It is capable of everything that a standard calculator can do, such as:
+It's capable of everything that a standard calculator can do, such as:

 - addition
 - subtraction
 - multiplication
 - division
-- modulo
+- modulo / percent

+It also has `undo` button so you can undo any unnecessary changes you have made.

+**If you encounter any issues with it, let me know about them [here.](https://github.com/mejsiejdev/calculator/issues)**

 ## Used technologies